Key Takeaway

 If Mexico extends its tariff increases beyond December 2026 or adds additional product categories, the sourcing implications for components from non-FTA countries become more permanent.
 Manufacturers who have already shifted supply chains to USMCA-region sourcing or who operate under IMMEX would be unaffected.

-Scenario 6: IEEPA refund process creates a windfall
+Scenario 6: IEEPA refund process delivers a one-time recovery

 Manufacturers who paid the 25% IEEPA tariff between March 2025 and February 2026 are entitled to refunds under the March 4, 2026 CIT order.
-CBP is building automated refund functionality through its ACE system, with the first refunds expected by late April.
-For companies that paid significant IEEPA duties, the refund represents a one-time cash recovery that can offset the cost of tariff compliance investments, USMCA qualification work, or Mexico market-entry planning.
+CBP is building a new automated refund system called CAPE (Consolidated Administration and Processing of Entries) within its existing ACE platform.
+As of March 19, the claim portal is 73% complete and mass processing is 45% complete.
+No firm refund timeline has been committed, and CAPE will not initially cover all entry types.
+For companies that paid significant IEEPA duties, the eventual refund represents a one-time cash recovery that can offset the cost of tariff compliance investments, USMCA qualification work, or Mexico market-entry planning.
+The next court status hearing is March 31, 2026.

 What does this mean for decision-making?